 I called out to them as they went.
 “Do you smell it, yhivuxii?
-You’re not the first to reach here, and you won’t be the last to die here.”
+This place is the grave for all those who dare steal from me.
+You weren’t the first to find this place, and you won’t be the last die here.”

 “Let us not partake in this farce anymore.
 Come to me, verodu, you and that lahaar’rie’vrrick pet of yours.”
 I said.
 “Tell me, wizard, how does it feel to know that all your gifts come by virtue of you choking down the blood of a Saar?
 You are but a leech, with not a single strength as your birthright.
 Does drinking the blood thrill you, as this thrills me?”

-For all their efforts, even the gold couldn’t mask their scent.
-Their perspiration left a most convenient trail that lead me right back to the entrance and the bodies that guarded it.
-As I stepped before the open arch, the stench of sweat and fear lead me right to them.
-Major Arietta and little trembling Sparks hid in the shadow of a large painting, somehow unaware they’d been seen.
+I followed the trail of perspiration along the back wall of my hoard chamber, almost back to the tunnel.
+The exit was still guarded by numerous charred corpses.
+By the stench of sweat and fear I spotted them.
+Major Arietta and little trembling Sparks hid in the shadow of a large painting, unaware they’d been seen.
 To the best of their ability, they remained absolutely still.

 “Verodu?
 Reizeek?
 Come out.
 I wish to congratulate you.”
 I said.
-“You have successfully plundered me.
-Most impressive.
+“You’ve successfully plundered me.
 I should like to…discuss the matter with you.
 Fear not.
 I shall be merciful as you clearly are not well versed in the Saar.
 Because if you were, you would know…”